 Cooking is a hands-on activity.

 Moving and doing make language learning happen.
 When children read, for example, Pon las rebanadas en una bolsa de plástico resellable y métela en el congelador, the action of putting the slices (of banana, in this case) in the bag and the bag in the freezer help them process the words at a deeper level.
 Whether they are washing, stirring or eating what they make, the physical component enhances Spanish learning.
+The recipes for kids in Spanish in Chop Chop are designed to let kids do the cooking, so it is all hands-on.

 Photos provide visual support for the language.